Dennisbonke/HandmadeHero/README.md

 <h2>Current Status</h2>
 Status: Early Alpha.<br>
 Main job: Finishing the prototype platform layer.<br>
-Currently working on: Fixing up the sound logic (part 1).<br>
+Currently working on: Loading game code dynamically.<br>
-Last completed job: Enforcing an framerate.<br>
+Last completed job: Audio sync.<br>
-<h2>Controlls:</h2>
+<h2>Controls:</h2>
-When using the XBOX360 controller, the left joystick controlls the up/down movement when moving the joystick up and down, when moving the stick left or right, the tonehz will change.<br>
+When using the XBOX360 controller, the left joystick controls the up/down movement when moving the joystick up and down, when moving the stick left or right, the tonehz will change.<br>
 You can also use the D-Pad for this (I hope).<br>
-When using a keyboard, the down arrow will move the screen down, the A Key will move the screen to the left and the D Key will move the screen to the right.<br>
+When using a keyboard, the down arrow will move the screen down, the up arrow will move the screen up, the A Key will move the screen to the left and the D Key will move the screen to the right.<br>
+With up and down, the frequency of the sound will change accordingly.<br>
+In developer builds, pressing the P key will pause the game.<br>
 Escape will quit the game.